nivenf/bash-greetings/README.txt

 		echo -e "\e[92m" # change this line if you want a different color

-4. javac both friends.java and box.java
+4. javac the three java files: friends.java, greeting.java, and box.java

 5. Re-run your .profile file (source ~/.profile) or re-log in